-1.9.14 Production capacity
+1.9.15 Production capacity

 The Company manufactures its products primarily through subcontractors.
-Subcontractors are responsible for placing the electronic components on the printed circuits.
-In addition, the Company itself assembles, using its staff and its facilities in Airport City, a certain portion of the components of the electrical circuits, and for some of the products, it performs the final assembly of the product, its electrical testing, calibration and packaging.

-The use of subcontractors to carry out the production is also intended to maintain the possibilities for growth and flexibility in view of the high production capacity, using existing subcontractors and the ability to add subcontractors as needed (subject to a learning and assimilation curve).
+Subcontractors are responsible for placing the electronic components on printed circuits, injection of cases and plastic parts and sub-assemblies such as keyboards.
+The Company itself assembles, using its staff and its facilities in Airport City, a certain portion of the components of the electrical circuits, and for some of the products, it performs the final assembly of the product, its electrical testing, calibration and packaging.
+The use of subcontractors to carry out the production is designated to permit growth and flexibility in light of the high production capacity of the current subcontractors and the ability to add subcontractors as needed (subject to a learning and assimilation curve).
 As for production operations within the Company, as of the date of this report most of the production capacity is being utilized, but the Company is able to increase its production capacity for these activities as needed, given the possibility of assigning these tasks to unskilled manpower, which is, therefore, relatively available and requires only a short training period.

-1.9.15 Research and development
+1.9.16 Research and development